Steve Wynn: Encore hotels and other projects (2008–2018)

 In the summer of 2008, hiring began for Encore Las Vegas, the newest in Wynn's collection of resorts.
 The tower of Encore is modeled after the Wynn Las Vegas tower, and they share the same "property" though they are separate hotels.
-After having started construction in 2006, the overall cost of the project equalled $2.3 billion.
+After having started construction in 2006, the overall cost of the project equaled $2.3 billion.
 Encore opened on December 22, 2008.
 As of December 31, 2012, Wynn and Encore Las Vegas employed approximately 9,000 full-time employees.
 Encore at Wynn Macau, an expansion of Wynn Macau similar to the expansion of the Las Vegas property, opened on April 21, 2010.

 In 2016, Wynn opened the Wynn Palace in Cotai, Macao, PRC.
 It was previously approved by the Macau government in 2012.

-In September 2014, Wynn was awarded the license to build the Wynn Boston Harbor casino in the eastern Massachusetts city of Everett, near downtown Boston.
+In September 2014, Wynn was awarded the license to build the Encore Boston Harbor casino (originally to be named Wynn Boston Harbor) in the eastern Massachusetts city of Everett, near downtown Boston.

-In 2018, the Wall Street Journal reported that dozens of people recounted a pattern of sexual misconduct by Wynn, including several former employees.
+In 2018, The Wall Street Journal reported that some people recounted a pattern of sexual misconduct by Wynn, including several former employees.
 On February 6, 2018, Wynn stepped down as CEO of Wynn Resorts, though he denied all allegations.